 - Milk is a very good option for post-workout foods.

-- Foods like meat and eggs have BCAA in them, which becomes an ideal post workout foods.
+- Foods like meat and eggs have BCAA in them, which makes them an ideal post workout foods.

 When: – Pre-workout